gudzpoz/luajava/README.md

 ### Artifacts

 To include Jua into your project, you can use Maven or Gradle.
-Artifacts (yet to be):
+Artifacts:

-* Core: `party.iroiro.jua:jua:2.1.0-beta3-0.1-beta`
+* Core:

+  `party.iroiro.jua:jua:2.1.0-beta3-0.1-gamma`
-* Desktop natives: `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-beta:natives-desktop`
+* Desktop natives:

+  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-gamma:natives-desktop`
 * Android natives:

-  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-beta:natives-armeabi-v7a`
-  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-beta:natives-arm64-v8a`
-  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-beta:natives-x86`
-  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-beta:natives-x86_64`
+  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-gamma:natives-armeabi-v7a`

+  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-gamma:natives-arm64-v8a`

+  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-gamma:natives-x86`

+  `party.iroiro.jua:jua-platform:2.1.0-beta3-0.1-gamma:natives-x86_64`
 * (iOS natives): Coming soon...

 ### Examples

-Here is simple example on how to correctly initialize new Lua instance.
+Here is a simple example on how to correctly initialize new Lua instance.
-This example will push `message` variable to Lua with value `Hello World from Lua`, then prints it using Lua built-in `print` function.
+This example will push `message` variable to Lua with value `Hello World from Lua`, then prints it using Lua built-in `print` function and the Java `println`.

 ```java
 public class Main {